beizhedenglong/reason-hooks-lib/README.md

 ## Testing
-If want to test you ReasonReact hooks easily, please take a look at [`reason-hooks-testing-library`](https://github.com/beizhedenglong/reason-hooks-testing-library).
+If want to test your ReasonReact hooks easily, please take a look at [`reason-hooks-testing-library`](https://github.com/beizhedenglong/reason-hooks-testing-library).